Materials-Consortia/OPTIMADE/optimade.rst

       - **Requirements/Conventions**: The value MUST be present when           :property:`serialization_format` is not set to :val:`"linear"`.

     - **range_ids**: A list with an identifier for each dimension of the range.
 It shows that that dimension correlates to the same dimension of another range.
-      For example, when data of a MD trajectory is shared it could be used to indicate that the energies and the cartesian_site_positions of the index in a certain dimension are correlated. i.e. which energy belongs to which set of cartesian_site_positions.
+      For example, when data of an MD trajectory is shared, it could be used to indicate that the energies and the cartesian_site_positions of the index in a certain dimension are correlated. i.e. which energy belongs to which set of cartesian_site_positions.

       - **Type**: list of strings
       - **Requirements/Conventions**: OPTIONAL